Arc travel time and path choice model estimation subsumed: Methodology

 be the partition function.
 Whenever $Z_L(\theta)$ converges,

-is a valid probability density function.
-Furthermore, if $Z_L$ is a constant independent of $\theta$, the log-likelihood of the distribution corresponding to $f_L$ is the original loss function. \end{prop} \begin{proof} The first part is easy as to check.
-The density is necessarily positive as the exponent of any real number is positive.
-The integral of $f$ over all reals is equal to the integral over $\mathbb{D}$, we can then take out the partition function because it is constant and get the partition function divided by itself which is equal to one.
-The log-likelihood is $\log f_L(x;\theta) = -L(x, \theta) - \log Z_L(\theta)$ hence maximizing the log-likelihood is equivalent to minimizing the loss function if $Z_L$ is a constant. \end{proof}
+is a valid pdf.
+Furthermore, if $Z_L$ is a constant independent of $\theta$, the log-likelihood of the distribution corresponding to $f_L$ is the original loss function. \end{prop} \textbf{Proof.} The density is necessarily positive as the exponent of any real number is positive.
+The integral of $f$ over all reals equals the integral over $\mathbb{D}$; we can then take out the partition function because it is constant with respect to $x$ and get the partition function divided by itself, which equals one.
+The log-likelihood is $\log f_L(x;\theta) = -L(x, \theta) - \log Z_L(\theta)$ hence maximizing the log-likelihood is equivalent to minimizing the loss function if $Z_L$ is a constant. $ \square$

-\begin{remark} There are many examples of such functions like the $\mathrm{MSE}(x,y)=(x-y)^2$ that corresponds to the normal distribution with $\sigma^2=0.5$ or the $\mathrm{LINEX}(x,y)=\exp(x-y)-(x-y)-1$ function that corresponds to the Gumbel distribution \citep{FuzzyCMeans}. \end{remark} \begin{remark} Whereas from an optimization perspective multiplying by a number does not change the minimum of the problem, it changes the corresponding distribution. \end{remark}
+\begin{remark} There are many examples of such functions.
+The mean squared error, $\mathrm{MSE}(x,y)=(x-y)^2$, corresponds to the normal distribution with $\sigma^2=0.5$ and the linear exponential function, $\mathrm{LINEX}(x,y)=\exp(x-y)-(x-y)-1$, corresponds to the Gumbel distribution \citep{atiyah2020fuzzy}. \end{remark} \begin{remark} Whereas from an optimization perspective multiplying by a number does not change the minimum of the problem; it changes the corresponding distribution. \end{remark}